Cynthia-Lee/spaceship_flight_stick_game/README.md

 I personally used a small M&M canister and fit it on top of the joystick.
 To help it fit snugly, I took some bubble wrap packaging to stuff around the circumference of the canister.
 You could try 3D printing your own stick or use more cardboard and roll it up into a cylinder.
 Just make sure you can also put the button on top of the cylinder!

+(I chose an M&M canister because I didn't have time to 3D print a handle during the hackathon.)

 ![Flight Stick](images/flightstick.jpg)

 ## Set Up the Arduino